Skip to main content

 Moules Marinières

-Classic French mussels steamed in white wine with shallots, parsley, and butter.
-A coastal bistro staple served with crispy frites for dipping in the aromatic broth.
-Simple preparation highlighting the sweetness of fresh Atlantic mussels.
+Mussels steamed in white wine with shallots, parsley and butter.
+A coastal bistro staple, usually served with frites for dunking in the broth.
+The plain treatment lets the sweetness of fresh Atlantic mussels come through.

 Allergens: